dsjardim/pytorch_gan/posts/BlogPost1.md

 One of the most currently use of GANs is for data augmentation.

 Let's pick a scenario where we have a Machine Learning (ML) algorithm performing badly, and it's happening because it was trained with a poor dataset with almost no variability.
 It is in here that GANs can be used for.

 Whenever we have a poor dataset, we can generate more data from It using GANs.
 Then, we probably would have a ML model with better performance

-So, it is well known that GANs are a very interesting and cool way to generate synthetic data.
+It is well known that GANs are a very interesting and cool way to generate synthetic data.
 If you became curious about it, you can check this [paper][5] out.

 ### Face Anonymization

 The core idea of face anonymization is to remove all privacy-sensitive information and also generate a new, realistic face for data visual integrity.
 Research in this area are becoming very popular because applying this technique, companies can use any data for their needs without consent.
 Fig. 4 shows a result of using a GAN to remove sensitive information of an image.

 ![FaceAnonimization](./images/face_anonymization.png)